FAQs

 Yes!
 ReStore can schedule a donation pick up from your home or business.
 Please touch base with our Donations Coordinator at 780-477-4057, or use our online request form!

 Within 7 days of your purchase, and with your original receipt, you may return your item to the store you purchased it from for an in-store credit.
-This credit does not expire and can be used at any Habitat Edmonton, Sherwood Park, or Grande Prairie ReStore.
+This credit does not expire and can be used at any Habitat Edmonton or Sherwood Park ReStore.
 Our stores do not provide cash/credit/debit refunds.

 Yes!
 Our stores accept donations from 9:30 am – 4:30 pm, Monday to Saturday.
 A store associate will be able to assist you in unloading your donation at the Donations Bay.